-How does your college gain resource support for your programs?
-Technical programs, labs, and equipment require resources which the college budget may not be able to support.
-Keeping up with technology and equipment updates and upgrades requires not only the knowledge of those trends, but the resources to acquire them.
+How does your college acquire the resources necessary to run your programs?
+Technical programs often involve expensive labs and equipment that the college budget may not be able to support.
+Keeping up with technology trends requires not only a knowledge of those trends but the resources to update and acquire equipment.

-Employers who are engaged with your program will know the equipment being used and also be able to identify the gaps in equipment or technology.
-Through the program development process employers may stress that they want the college to teach the newest technology, even if they have equipment that is one or two generations older.
-Remember you are training employees for the future and should be providing an employer with a graduate that knows how to use the latest equipment.
+Employers who are engaged with your program will be familiar with the equipment being used and will be able to identify areas where new or updated equipment is called for.
+Employers may recommend the newest technology, even if the equipment they use is older.
+This is because you are training employees for the future and should strive to provide graduates who know how to use the latest equipment.

 The balance of old and new and the challenges of college budgets should be discussed with your employers.
-Learn from the employers the types of equipment and technology that should be taught for your graduates to be valuable to them.
-As you identify gaps between what your labs include and what the employers expect, ask about ways the employers could assist.
-Anything from connecting you to their suppliers to obtain a possible discount to donating equipment (newer than yours) can be helpful in preparing your students, their future employees.
+Learn from the employers the types of equipment and technology that should be taught.
+As you identify gaps between what your labs offer and what the employers expect, ask about ways the employers can help.
+Anything from connecting you to their suppliers for discounts to donating equipment can help in preparing your students, their future employees.

-Other resources may include support or sponsorship for competitions, clubs, camps, etc. This may serve as recruitment of middle or high school students, or clubs that are part of the college programs.
-With the growing importance of industry recognized credentials, employers may wish to sponsor the cost of the assessments to alleviate the financial burden on students.
+Other resources may include sponsorship of competitions, clubs, and camps.
+These can be especially appealing to middle and high school students and can also be effective components of college programs.
+With the growing importance of industry-recognized credentials, employers may elect to cover the cost of assessments to alleviate the financial burden on students.

-One way to keep faculty skills current is through externships.
-Employers may provide paid externships for faculty for a duration of one or more weeks.
-This allows faculty to work in their field and learn the latest technology and processes and bring that knowledge back to their classrooms.
+One way to keep faculty skills current is through externships, short-term worksite training programs.
+Externships provide opportunities for faculty to work in their fields, learn the latest technology and processes, and bring that knowledge back to their classrooms.